 Preeclampsia Birth Injuries

-Preeclampsia is a maternal health condition that sometimes occurs in expecting mothers in the later stages of pregnancy.
-Approximately 8% of all pregnant women will be diagnosed with preeclampsia at some point during their pregnancy.
-Preeclampsia is a progression, as the name suggests, of eclampsia which and refers specifically to convulsions or coma in conjunction with preeclampsia.
+Still, preeclampsia is not uncommon.
+Approximately 8% of all pregnant women will be diagnosed with preeclampsia during their pregnancy.
+Most of these women have mild preeclampsiaPreeclampsia is a progression, as the name suggests, of eclampsia which and refers specifically to convulsions or coma in conjunction with preeclampsia.
 This can be life-threatening.

 The continuing uncertainty about the exact causes of preeclampsia makes it impossible to diagnose preeclampsia in advance.
 However, there are a number of well-known maternal risk factors which can be used to identify pregnant mothers who are more likely to suffer from preeclampsia than others.
 The most reliable risk-factors for preeclampsia are maternal obesity prior to and during pregnancy; older mothers (over 35 years); mothers with a prior history of hypertension; and diabetes.
 Preeclampsia is also more likely to occur if it is the mother's first pregnancy.
 Multiples (i.e., twins, triplets, etc.) also make preeclampsia more likely to occur.

 We do know is that placental factors are believed to be the cause of preeclampsia.
 How do we know this?
 Delivery of the placenta will resolve the maternal symptoms of the disease.
 So the treatment for pre-eclampsia is delivery of the baby and all products of conception.
 Until that is done, the preeclampsia will not resolve.Signs and Symptoms of Preeclampsia

 The characteristic symptoms of preeclampsia are maternal hypertension (high blood pressure) and high protein levels in the urine which are triggered by changes in the body during pregnancy.